akshaygunnala01/layoff-analysis-mysql/README.md

-Layoff Trends Analysis Using MySQL
+# Layoff Trends Analysis Using MySQL

 This project explores global tech layoffs using SQL-based data cleaning and exploratory analysis.
-It leverages raw and cleaned datasets to uncover patterns in layoffs across industries, countries, funding stages, and time periods — all powered by MySQL.
+It leverages raw and cleaned datasets to uncover patterns in layoffs across industries, countries, funding stages, and time periods(by MySQL).

-Files Description
+## Files Description

 - Data/layoffs.csv
   - Raw dataset containing global layoff records.